 Humanities 1 course

-Diversity 1 course1
+Diversity 1 course

 Minimum total credits = 36

-Students Who Follow a Modified General Education Program (GE III and GE4)
+Students Who Follow a Modified General Education Program

-• Students with Written and Oral Proficiency in a Language Other Than English: The policy at New Paltz is to allow a waiver of the Foreign Language requirement in instances where a student has had significant, documentable education in a country where English is not the language of instruction.
+New Paltz will waive the World Languages (previously "Foreign Language") requirement in instances where a student has had significant, documentable education in a country where English is not the language of instruction.
 A student who can demonstrate through appropriate documentation competencies in oral, reading and written expression in a language other than English may also apply for a waiver.
-Approval must be obtained through the Department of Languages, Literatures & Cultures.
+Approval must be obtained through the Department of Languages, Literatures and Cultures.